slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
 -- Warren Buffett*

+> *"Never assume that loud is strong and quiet is weak."
+-- Gurubogsa*

 ### On desperate opponents